Wanjing-Li/CSC-412-Language/Multilingual-stat-docs/Translation Memory Systems.md

 ## Introduction

-Translation Memory (TM) systems are essential tools in **[[multilingual content management(node 1)]]**, aiding human translators by storing previously translated phrases and sentences for future reuse.
-Unlike **[[machine translation tools(node 3)]]**, which generate translations autonomously, TM systems retrieve stored translations to maintain consistency, efficiency, and accuracy in large-scale translation projects.
+Translation Memory (TM) systems are essential tools in **[[multilingual content management]]**, aiding human translators by storing previously translated phrases and sentences for future reuse.
+Unlike **[[machine translation tools]]**, which generate translations autonomously, TM systems retrieve stored translations to maintain consistency, efficiency, and accuracy in large-scale translation projects.
 These systems are widely used in legal, medical, and corporate settings, where precise and uniform translation is critical.

 ## Core Functionality of Translation Memory Systems
 TM systems operate by segmenting text into translatable units and storing them in a database.
 When a similar or identical segment appears in a new translation task, the system suggests a pre-existing translation to the user.